Hithaishi-H/Hithaishi/_pages/Field-Experiance.md

 ---

-## Trainee Civil Engineer
-### Urgent renovation works at Unity Container Terminal, Port of Colombo, Sri Lanka
+## Trainee Civil Engineer at Urgent renovation works at Unity Container Terminal, Port of Colombo, Sri Lanka

 The Port of Colombo, Sri Lanka is the busiest harbour in South Asia serving ports across Asia and Africa.
 The Unity Container terminal(UCT) required renovations to rectify;
 * Outward movement of the quay wall at the northern and southern ends.
 * Settlement in the yard area of the terminal.

 ![](/images/Training/IMG_2233.JPG){:width="50%" .align-center}